scalar-labs/cassy/docs/getting-started.md

 # URI of a blob store to manage backup files
 scalar.cassy.server.storage_base_uri=s3://your-bucket
+# When using the remote file system
+# scalar.cassy.server.storage_base_uri=ssh://user@host:/path/to/folder

 # URL of JDBC for managing some metadata such as backup and restore histories
 scalar.cassy.server.metadata_db_url=jdbc:sqlite:cassy.db